Sabbath Rest #1 - My Personal Story

 - There’s a clip from Oprey Winfrey here realising that Saturday is the correct Sabbath day.

-- TD Jakes acknowledgement of the Saturday being the Sabbath is here, even though he assumes every day is like a Sabbath-rest now.
+- TD Jakes acknowledgement of the Saturday being the Sabbath is here, even though he assumes every day is like a Sabbath rest now.

 - There is an explanation of how additional rules were added to God's original Sabbath commandment in this video.

-- Another Youtuber first created a video here with general principles about the Sabbath, and then a more controversial one here and debate with someone here.
+- Another Youtuber first created a video here with general principles about the Sabbath, then a more controversial one here and debate with someone here.

-- Here are some videos here and here with good general explanations of the Sabbath even though they come to different conclusions on the day and applicability.
+- Here are some videos here and here with good general explanations of the Sabbath, even though they come to different conclusions on the day and applicability.

 - There is a website with resources on the Sabbath at www.sabbathtruth.org.

-My Three Happenings
+My Four Happenings

-As we’ll discover, there is actually no black and white instruction on the matter in the New Testament, with both sides of the issue coming up with convincing cases and points.
+As we’ll discover, there is no black and white instruction on the matter in the New Testament, with both sides of the issue coming up with convincing cases and points.

 1. The Confirmation Big-Talk

-I had attended one of their Saturday morning services for the first time a few weeks earlier in August after a friend recommended it.
+This Seventh-day Adventist church denomination is known for observing the Sabbath on a Saturday, and I had attended one of their Saturday morning services for the first time a few weeks earlier in August after a friend recommended it.
 I had discovered that this denomination still held a Historicist view of End-Time beliefs that all the Great Reformers accepted, as I was looking that year into the 500th year celebration of the Reformation (more details here in the study on the book of Daniel).

 On this first Saturday, I remember turning up in a casual t-shirt and jeans and feeling a little out of place with the more formal dress code; however, touched by the gathering's simplicity and godliness.